paszu/3DSRepo/Part-1-(Homebrew).md

 If you are between versions 9.9.0 and 10.5.0, you should follow this guide as written.

-If you are between versions 10.6.0 and 11.0.0, you use the following instructions for various alternate entrypoints *in place of* Part 1
+If you are between versions 10.6.0 and 11.0.0, or have a browser version (the last number in the version, such as 11.0.0**-33**) of less than **-20**, you must use the following instructions for various alternate entrypoints *in place of* Part 1
 + [Ninjhax](http://smealum.github.io/ninjhax2/) (requires Cubic Ninja) **(temporarily broken on 11.0.0 FIRM; wait for an update; this does not apply to hardmod downgrade users)**
 + [smashbroshax](https://gbatemp.net/threads/397194/) (requires Super Smash Bros. and **only works on New 3DS**)
 + [oot3dhax](https://github.com/yellows8/oot3dhax) (requires Ocarina of Time 3D and either a powersaves or another 3DS which has the HomeBrew Launcher) **(temporarily broken on 11.0.0 FIRM; wait for an update; this does not apply to hardmod downgrade users)**